AWS Standalone FAQs

 Do the invoices generated by this connector include the AWS support plan charges?

-Yes, these charges are billed to the end customer and they will be seen as a separate line in the invoice.
+Yes, these charges are billed to the end customer and they will be available as a separate line in the invoice.
 The AWS usage file generates the usage charges for linked accounts, and these charges flow into Commerce for invoice generation.

 Back to top